AtanasovAtanas/interactive-content/EN/06-Bitwise-Operations/02-Numerals-Systems.md

 - The **decimal system** that is used every day.

-- The **binary system** which is native to computer systems used to represent numbers and data with bits,
+- The **binary system** which is native to computer systems used to represent numbers and data with bits.

 - The **hexadecimal numeral system** and its power to write large binary **numbers** in just a few digits.